Tyler Ebell: Professional career

 Ebell signed with the Edmonton Eskimos on May 28, 2007.
 He led the 2007 team in combined rushing and receiving yards with 1318, and he was named team rookie of the year.

-On February 15, 2008, Ebell was traded, along with wide receiver T. J. Acree, to the Argonauts, for cornerback Jordan Younger.
+On February 15, 2008, Ebell was traded, along with wide receiver T. J. Acree, to the Toronto Argonauts, for cornerback Jordan Younger.
 He missed the entire 2008 season after rupturing his achilles tendon during training camp.

-During the 2009 CFL season, Ebell started out with the Toronto Argonauts during pre-season but was surprisingly released at the end of training camp.
-On July 6, 2009, the BC Lions signed Ebell to help fill the role missed by the injury to Ian Smart and he was named the runner-up to the special teams player of week 3.
+During the 2009 CFL season, Ebell started out with the Argonauts during pre-season but was surprisingly released at the end of training camp.
+On July 6, 2009, the BC Lions signed Ebell to help fill the role missed by the injury to Ian Smart and he was named the runner-up to special teams player of week for Week 3.
 Nonetheless, as Smart recovered, Ebell was first placed on the practice roster on July 22, 2009, and ultimately released on July 30.
 On October 27, 2009, Ebell was signed by the Hamilton Tiger-Cats and added onto their practice roster.
-On November 15 he was added to the active roster for the East Semi-Final Playoff game versus the B.C.
-Lions.
+On November 15 he was added to the active roster for the East Semi-Final Playoff game versus the BC Lions.